trunkmaster/nextspace/README.md

 ## Login
 [Status of implementation](https://github.com/trunkmaster/nextspace/projects/6)

 Simple login panel where you enter your user name and password.
-No screenshot - it's exact copy of NeXTSTEP `loginwindow` in terms of look and feel.
+No screenshot - it's an exact copy of NeXTSTEP `loginwindow` in terms of look and feel.

 ## Workspace
 [Status of implementation](https://github.com/trunkmaster/nextspace/projects/4)